The Next Generation Collaborative Enterprise

 Collaborative Approach to Enterprise Architecture

 As mentioned in the preceding section, the need for collaboration is more significant than ever.
-This is because of increased demand in digital transformation and increased the usage of IT resources.
+This is because of increased demand in digital transformation and increased usage of IT resources.
 If you have a collaborative business enterprise, companies would then be able to add value by executing collaboration strategies between multiple groups.
 Another research from Gartner indicates that over 80% of the organizations would be taking a step forward towards creating a collaborative enterprise approach.

 This increased surge towards collaboration would also include participants from every business hemisphere, Information Technology, and even beyond this.
 Having a collaborative enterprise support checkpoint and a collaborative enterprise architecture would mainly be possible with the generous technical contribution of enterprise architects and their capacity to coach, mentor, and even handle business results appropriately.